plone/documentation/manage/deploying/caching/index.rst

 Plone is no exception to that.
 Caching in Plone is a two-step process for most larger sites.
-There is an add-on called ``plone.app.caching`` that is shipped with Plone since version 4.1.
+There is an add-on called ``plone.app.caching`` that is shipped with Plone.
 On its own, it will already speed up response time quite dramatically.
 You simply have to enable it, use the default values provided, and you will have a faster site.